MachineCode0/alx-system_engineering-devops/0x00-shell_basics/README.md

 - A script that create a directory in /tmp/ directory.
 - A script that moves the file betty from /tmp/ directory to /tmp/my_first_directory directory.
 - A script that deletes the the file betty.
+- A script that deletes the directory my_first_directory in /tmp/ directory